If you ever see a Basking Shark in British Columbia: call 1-877-50-SHARK (1-877-507-4275) or, if less urgent, email email@example.com.

 Only history will tell if our evolved enlightenment is enough or if it came too late for the Basking Shark and many other marine species.
 The fact that you care enough to read this blog item is every reason for hope.

-Above: Basking Shark sighting July 17, Caamano Sound, BC.
+Above: Basking Shark sighting July 17,2017 in Caamano Sound, BC.
 Video by Archie Dundas of the GitGa’at Guardians via Fisheries and Oceans Canada.

 Fisheries and Oceans Canada.
 2011.
 Recovery Strategy for the Basking Shark (Cetorhinus maximus) in Canadian Pacific Waters [Final].
 Species at Risk Act Recovery Strategy Series.
 Fisheries and Oceans Canada, Ottawa. v + 25 pp.